Tachytaenius/tachy-guns/content-packs/1945/readme.md

 ## Manufacturing Ammo

-All ammo-manufacturing currently take place at a metalsmith's forge (temporary).
-They use the metalcraft labour.
+This is all done at a metalsmith's forge (temporary) using the metalcraft labour.

 They require fuel to melt the metal bars.
 Small produces 9 and takes 10 dimension out of a cordite bar, medium 6/20, large 3/30, and shell 5/20.